+Please note: Only m4a format files of the on-hour podcasts and half-hour broadcasts are now available for listening and/or download.
+All are play-listed.
 The m4a format is current and offers a better compression algorithm, whereas mp3 is technically legacy as further development has ceased.
-(Yes, it will be around for a long time to come!)
-All mp3 versions have now been archived on Dropbox.
+(But yes, it will be around for a long time to come!)

 Shows currently produced